Predictia/AQUA/docs/sphinx/source/core_components.rst

 This means that when regridding 3D data the regridding can be performed first on a full dataset and then levels are selected or vice versa.
 In both cases the regridding will be performed using the correct weights.
-Since by default in xarray when a single vertical level is selected the vertical dimension is dropped, the regridder is still able to deal with this situation using the information in the hidden index.
+By default in xarray when a single vertical level is selected the vertical dimension is dropped, but the regridder is still able to deal with this situation using the information in the hidden index.

-Please avoid performing regridding on datasets in which single levels have been selected for different 3D variables using different vertical dimensions or on datasets containing also 2D data, because in such cases it may not be possible to reconstruct which vertical dimension each variable was supposed to be using.
+Please avoid performing regridding on datasets in which single levels have been selected for multiple 3D variables using different vertical dimensions or on datasets containing also 2D data, because in such cases it may not be possible to reconstruct which vertical dimension each variable was supposed to be using.